kling-cyber/nocturne/README.md

 The host launches the case.

-The game generates the world, characters, secrets, relationships, timeline, and hidden case state.
+The game generates:

+- The world
+- Characters
+- Secrets
+- Relationships
+- Timeline
+- Hidden case state
+- Evidence
+- Character memories

 One human player is randomly assigned: